 Reader Kimberlee made 30 of these coffee cup gift card holders from my pattern — I love them!

+Let me show you how easy it is to make this Coffee Cup Gift Card Holder!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 - Cardstock (I used plain white cardstock for the inner cup and lid, and a sheet from The Delightful Stack by DCWV for the outer cup and gift card holder.)